About the CPC

 Retention period

-The data are retained for a period of ten years in the CPC database.
+Data are retained for a period of ten years in the CPC database.